 Note: Beginning in January 2018, I will be a faculty member in the Department of Psychology at Utah State University (USU).
-USU currently has an EdS Program in School Psychology and is starting a new Doctoral Program in School Psychology, with the first class to be enrolled during the 2018-2019 academic year.
+USU currently has an EdS Program in School Psychology and is starting a new Doctoral Program in School Psychology.
 If you are interested in working in my lab as a graduate student at USU, you can apply for the EdS or PhD programs during the Winter of 2017-2018.
 If you have any questions about the new PhD Program, please contact me at firstname.lastname@example.org.

 The School Psychology Doctoral Program at Louisiana State University (LSU) accepts new students every year.
 If you are interested in pursuing doctoral studies at LSU with another faculty member, please check out our School Psychology Program's overview page as well as the Department of Psychology's prospective students page.

 Following are brief bios for my current graduate students at LSU:

 Shelley Upton, BS, University of North Carolina, Chapel Hill.
 Shelley is in her third year of the School Psychology Doctoral Program at LSU.
 Her research interests center on mindfulness education programs and how they can be used to delay or prevent the onset of risk behaviors.
 Her thesis project was a laboratory study testing the immediate effects of the mindful body scan exercise on risk-taking behavior.
 Shelley enjoys reading, going to plays, baking, and spending time with her family and friends.